tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ## Halftone

-Suppose that you have an image of continuous tones, i.e. an infinite range of blended greys.
-For the sake of example, we will use a photograph of Elisabet Ney's *Lady Macbeth* sculpture (below).
-The image is to appear in a newspaper, printed in black & white, so you convert the image to greyscale and email it off to the publishers.
+Suppose that you have an image of continuous tones, i.e. an infinite-like range of blended greys.
+For this example, we will use a photograph of Elisabet Ney's *Lady Macbeth* sculpture (below).
+The image is to appear in a newspaper printed in black & white, so you convert the image to greyscale and email it off to the publishers.

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-lady-macbeth.png" />